ymk12345/Devil/README.md

 # Scripts for the Low coverage DFTD project

+Preliminary list of codes that need to be placed:

 In this repository, you will find the pipeline scripts for the following:
 1) Calling and Filtering Variants in the Mitochondria
 2) Quantification of Mitochondrial Copy Number